-The programme and its courses explore contemporary issues of diversification and decolonisation through a renewed focus on curriculum through the lens of equality, diversity and inclusion, with enhancements in this area central to the curriculum development involved in Curriculum (contents, implementing the Common diversification and decolonisation) Academic Framework.
+The programme and its courses explore contemporary issues of diversification and decolonisation through a renewed focus on curriculum through the lens of equality, diversity and inclusion, with enhancements in this area central to the curriculum development involved in implementing the Common Academic Framework.
 In the School of Design and at programme level, we have advanced and will continue to develop the diversity of voices delivered into the programme through invited and visiting speakers, including via teaching and talks.
-Learning activities and media utilised within the programme are designed to be inclusive and accessible and can be provided in alternate formats as reasonable adjustments require.
-The programme and its courses use various learning and teaching methods to support students in engaging in an explorative and Learning and Teaching individual approach to learning.
-Approaches (activities and Guided activities and digital online practices) learning resources available on Canvas help foster, develop, and support independent learning skills.
+Learning and Teaching Approaches (activities and practices) Learning activities and media utilised within the programme are designed to be inclusive and accessible and can be provided in alternate formats as reasonable adjustments require.
+The programme and its courses use various learning and teaching methods to support students in engaging in an explorative and individual approach to learning.
+Guided activities and digital online learning resources available on Canvas help foster, develop, and support independent learning skills.
 The programme employs a variety of teaching and learning approaches, including in-person, blended, and online synchronous and asynchronous learning activities and delivery, to support student engagement with the curriculum and the achievement of the intended learning outcomes.